IvoFacundo/ivofacundo.github.io/_pages/about.md

 =====
 Our new working paper "Earn More Tomorrow: Overconfident Income Expectations and Consumer Indebtedness" is now <a href="https://christophmerkle.github.io/wp/2019-04-24-consumer-debt">online</a>!
 (24.04.2019)<br>

-The Canadian Investment Review reports on out paper on algorithm aversion in finance (28.05.2019), the <a href="http://www.investmentreview.com/analysis-research/does-algorithm-aversion-exist-in-financial-decision-making-9505">link</a> cannot be accessed from Europe, a pdf <a href="https://christophmerkle.github.io/files/Canadian Investment Review - Does 'algorithm aversion' exist in finacial decision making (28.05.19).pdf">here</a>.
+The Canadian Investment Review reports on out paper on algorithm aversion in finance, the <a href="http://www.investmentreview.com/analysis-research/does-algorithm-aversion-exist-in-financial-decision-making-9505">link</a> cannot be accessed from Europe, a pdf <a href="https://christophmerkle.github.io/files/Canadian Investment Review - Does 'algorithm aversion' exist in finacial decision making (28.05.19).pdf">here</a> (28.05.2019).